-The Platte Valley mule deer migration corridor network represents high use seasonal migration corridors documented through the use of GPS collar technology and delineated using a Brownian Bridge Movement Model (BBMM).
-These corridors document important habitats used by approximately 5,000 mule deer migrating from summer range in Colorado to winter range in Wyoming.
+The Platte Valley mule deer designated migration corridor represents high priority seasonal habitats that were documented through the use of GPS collar technology and delineated using a Brownian Bridge Movement Model (BBMM).
+This corridor documents important habitats used by approximately 5,000 mule deer migrating from summer range in Colorado to winter range in Wyoming.
 The corridors also illustrate the barrier to migration caused by the development of Interstate 80 (I-80) where at present only approximately 400 mule deer utilize one machinery underpass for safe passage to winter range.

-The Platte Valley migration corridor network is located primarily in Carbon County in south central Wyoming and into Jackson County in north central Colorado.
+The Platte Valley migration corridor is located primarily in Carbon County in south central Wyoming and into Jackson County in north central Colorado.